 - Have your power tool serviced by a qualified repair person using only identical replacement parts.
-This will ensure that the safety of the power tool is maintained. - 2.
-Follow instruction for lubricating and changing accessories. - 3.
-Keep handles dry, clean and free from oil and grease.
+This will ensure that the safety of the power tool is maintained. - Never service damaged BATTERY packs.
+Service of BATTERY packs should only be performed by the manufacturer or authorized service providers. - Follow instruction for lubricating and changing accessories.

-Cordless impact driver safety warnings
+Cordless impact wrench safety warnings

-- Hold power tool by insulated gripping surfaces, when performing an operation where the fastener may contact hidden wiring.
+- Hold the power tool by insulated gripping surfaces, when performing an operation where the fastener may contact hidden wiring.
 Fasteners contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - 2.
-Always be sure you have a firm footing.
-Be sure no one is below when using the tool in high locations. - 3.
-Hold the tool firmly. - 4.
-Wear ear protectors. - 5.
-Do not touch the bit or the workpiece immediately after operation.
-They may be extremely hot and could burn your skin. - 6.
-Keep hands away from rotating parts.
+Wear ear protectors. - Check the impact socket carefully for wear, cracks or damage before installation. - 4.
+Hold the tool firmly. - 5.
+Keep hands away from rotating parts. - Always be sure you have a firm footing.
+Be sure no one is below when using the tool in high locations. - The proper fastening torque may differ depending upon the kind or size of the bolt.
+Check the torque with a torque wrench.